chukiagosoftware/software-engineer-blog/hugo-blog/content/posts/google_vertex_ai_vector_search.md

         return embedding, nil
     }

-We will use the Go SDK "cloud.google.com/go/aiplatform/apiv1" for Vertex AI Vector Search (RAG, basically) to query the index and generate a response.
-To convert a user question into a vector array we used the Go SDK for Generative AI "google.golang.org/genai".
+I will use the Go SDK "cloud.google.com/go/aiplatform/apiv1" for Vertex AI Vector Search RAG similarity lookup.
+To convert a user question into a vector array I used the Go SDK for Generative AI "google.golang.org/genai".

 {{< emoji accordion >}}

-Since this is under active development, please check back soon for updates, links, pictures and other fine content.
+This project is under active development, please check back soon for updates, demos, and further detailed how-to's.